 This 40 credit-hour program leads to initial certification in teaching students with disabilities, grades 7-12.
 Candidates for the special education, 7-12, generalist program must have a content concentration in one or more of the liberal arts and sciences and six credits in each of English language arts, math, science and social studies.
 The degree can also be applied to satisfy requirements for professional certification for candidates certified in a grades 7-12 content area.

-(15 credit hours)

-EDU 575 Literacy: Upper Grades
+EDU 5/5 Literacy: Upper Grades

 (7-12)

 EDU 595 Introduction to

 Educational Research

 EDU 701 Developmental Disabilities:

 An Overview

 EDU 721 Family Life to Independent

 Living for Individuals

 with Disabilities

-EDU 747 Consultation and
+Consultation and

 Collaboration